trezor/cython-hidapi/README.rst

     $ python setup.py build

-   On Linux, the hidaraw API is now used by default, and the libusb API is not normally included.
+   On Linux, the hidaraw API is now used by default, and the libusb API is not included.
 That is, --without-libusb is now the default behavior.
-   To include the libusb API and restore the old behavior, use the --with-libusb option.
+   To force the use of the libusb API instead, use the --with-libusb option.

     $ python setup.py build --with-libusb